joshcullen/bayesmove/cran-comments.md

+## Resubmission
+This is a resubmission.
+In this version I have:

+* Fixed a note related to a possibly invalid file URI (URI: reference/figures/logo.png) from the README.md file by changing the image link to man/figures/logo.png.

 ## Test environments
 * local OS X install (and on travis-ci), R 4.0.2
 * ubuntu-16.04 devel and release (on travis-ci and R-hub), R 4.0.2